Jasleen8801/Zwiggato/README.md

 This has led to the emergence of alternatives to mainstream food delivery websites (Swiggy and Zomato), like, Thrive, DotPe and Rezoy.
 With so many options to order a single item on the wide sea of internet, it’s often tiring for customers to make their choice.
 With this perspective, we decided to build our own Discord Bot, Zwiggato.

 ## Screenshots
+The following screenshot consists of the slash commands that are available in our Discord Bot.
 ![alt text](https://github.com/Jasleen8801/Zwiggato/blob/master/commands.jpg?raw=true)